Chittagong Independent University: Facilities

 The library of CIU is the collection of the knowledge and built up a collection in Business Administration, Science and Technology, Computer, Arts and Social Science.
 It is an open library system to students of CIU, which provides rich collection of books including journals, newsletter, thesis works, audio-visual materials and CDs.
 The library has online access to Emerald, Jstor, Oxford University Press Journal and Hinari.
 CIU has a fully functional digital library which has more than 10,000 documents.
 These documents include not only books and articles on science and engineering, but also on ranging topics like language, philosophy, history, social science, etc. It also stores over 3,000 theses and dissertations of universities from all over the world.
 The system is accessible through the internet.
 All books and journals titles can be accessed through CIU library online databases.

-The American Corner

-The campus has an American Corner for information on US.
-The American Corner provides basic reference materials on the United States, Internet terminals, video viewing facilities, and English-language tapes, as well as a growing section of guidebooks for students wanting to study at American universities.
-Chittagong's Corner established at the Chittagong Independent University, was the first in South Asia.